 Nobody knows how long it will take to get pregnant once a couple has decided to try for a baby.
 Some women conceive quickly, while others take longer.
 According to the family planning charity FPA, around 30 out of every 100 couples trying for a baby and having regular sexual intercourse will conceive within one month.
 Seventy-five couples out of 100 will conceive within six months, and 80 - 90 per cent will get pregnant within a year.
-That leaves 10 - 20 per cent who may take longer than a year, some of whom will need help to conceive.
+That leaves 10 - 20 per cent who may take longer than a year, some of whom will need help to conceive (i).

 The NHS claims that having sex every two to three days throughout the month will give you the best chance of getting pregnant (ii).
 But there are some things you may need to know about beforehand, especially if you have a medical condition or a disability.

 Why you should see your GP

 It’s advisable to speak to your GP if you’re trying for a baby and have any medical condition, including diabetes, epilepsy, heart or circulation problems (including high blood pressure) or gynaecological problems such as endometriosis or polycystic ovary syndrome (PCOS).
 Our guide to understanding PCOS and fertility can help you discover how it may be affecting your chances of conception.
 If you’re being treated for a medical condition, there’s a small chance that your medication may not be suitable to take while trying for a baby or during pregnancy, so your doctor will need to know about your plans as soon as possible.

 Even some over-the-counter medicines can affect your fertility, so always ask the pharmacist for advice before buying any non-prescribed remedies.